-Tenants are becoming pretty savvy when it comes to finding the features they desire in their future rental homes.
-In order to keep up, it’s important to make sure you have the ability to offer potential renters the features in which they are most interested.
+Tenants are becoming pretty savvy when finding the features they desire in their future rental homes.
+It's important to make sure you can offer potential renters the most features tenants want for their home.

-While you can't do much to change the location of a rental property, you can always make sure to highlight the benefits of your property's location.
-Is it close to any local schools?
-Is it in a quiet neighborhood or within walking distance to great attractions?
+While you can't do much to change a rental property's location, you can always make sure to highlight the benefits of your property's location.
+Are there schools close to the rental property?
+Is the property in a quiet neighborhood or within walking distance to great attractions?
 Is the neighborhood known for being safe?
 Close to public transportation?
 Ensuring that your tenants know the benefits of your property's location will attract those who will be most likely to bite.

-The two rooms people look for the most when it comes to recent renovations are the kitchen and the bathroom.
+The two rooms people look for the most recent renovations are the kitchen and the bathroom.
 If you have the budget to do only one, the kitchen is usually your best bet.
-Stainless steel appliances will give the room a modern feel and show that you are well versed on what potential tenants are really looking for when it comes to a fashionable home.
+Stainless steel appliances will give the room a modern feel and show that you are well-versed in what potential tenants are looking for when it comes to a fashionable home.
 Other upgrades that will increase the value and the rent are new kitchen cabinets, new countertops, and updated flooring.
 An updated shower surround, contemporary lighting fixtures, and new flooring in the bathroom can add value in the tenant's eyes.

 Carpets often create a breeding ground for germs and dust mites.
-When you make the upgrade to hardwood, it gives the property an instant touch of class (and tenants love it).
+When you upgrade to hardwood, it gives the property an instant touch of class (and tenants love it).
 There are many reasonable wood-imitation plank flooring options on the market as well.
 This will give the tenants a look they want while keeping the renovation costs low.

 An in-home laundry room complete with a washer and dryer is liable to make any potential tenant swoon.
-If you have the ability to offer this option, it will make more people look at your property and consider the perks of such.
+If you can offer this option, it will make more people look at your property and consider the perks of such.
 The alternative is having to go to a laundromat.
 If the cost is a concern, you can install coin-operated wash and dryers.
 They will help off-set the utility costs while offering convenience to your tenants.

-Nothing brings a tenant down like seeing a great house that has little to no closet space.
-They want to be able to imagine their things in your property, so the more storage and closet space you can give them, the better.
+Nothing brings a tenant down, like seeing a great house that has little to no closet space.
+They want to imagine their things in your property, so the more storage and closet space you can give them, the better.
 If building a closet isn't an option, consider turning a larger hall closet into a clothes closet.
 Or you can install wardrobes in the bedrooms that will allow for some storage and hanging space.
 If you have room in the basement or garage to add storage options for bins and boxes, this will also help keep the minimal storage in the living area available for daily-use items.